Groups setup

 Group page on the frontend #

-On the group page on the frontend 3 main sections are available:
+On the single group page these sections are available:

 Admin users or group moderators can access group settings on the frontend by clicking the "gear" icon on the upper right side of the group page.
 All group settings can be changed on the frontend by group admins or moderators.